bvillasen/blog/astro/_posts/2019-05-28-summit_scaling_tests.md

 Length units are **kpc**.
 Note that the physical length must match the number of cells for each direction so that $$dx = dy = dz$$

-The timing values will be appended to the **run_timing.log**  file ( same location as Cholla excecutable ), the columns correspond to:
+At the end of the each simulation the average timing values for each section of the timestep will be appended to the **run_timing.log**  file ( same location as Cholla excecutable ), the columns correspond to:

 **0:** nx ( cells ) \\
 **1:** ny ( cells ) \\